 Direct School Admission through Learning for Life Programme (LLP)

-These students will be given opportunities to attend leadership training and camps.
+Students under the programme will be given opportunities to attend leadership training and camps.
 The school works closely with various community partners to help students understand issues that various communities face.
-Students will also be given opportunities to lead their peers in organising and completing Values in Action projects to act on the issues that communities face.
-Through this experience, the LLP is able to help develop students who possess important 21st century competencies.
+Students will also be given opportunities to lead their peers in organising and completing Values-in-Action projects to act on those issues.
+Through these experiences, the LLP is able to help develop students who possess important 21st century competencies.

 1) Service - Applicants should show keen interest and have experiences in serving their school and community.

 2) Leadership - Applicants should have experience in performing a leadership role in Primary school.